On the Morrison-Kawamata dream space and its applications: Applications of MKD fiber spaces

 Next, we show (4) for an arbitrary $X'/T \in {\rm b}(X/T)$.
-By Lemma \ref{lem: factor bir contraction}, a birational contraction $X \dto X'/T$ can be factored into a birational contraction $X \dto \ti X/T$ with $\ti X$ a $\bQ$-factorial variety followed by a birational morphism $g: \ti X \to X'/T$.
-By Lemma \ref{lem: small Q-fact is MKD} (2), $\ti X/T$ is an MKD fiber space.
+By Lemma \ref{lem: b consists of MKD fiber spaces}~(2), $X \dto X'/T$ can be factored into a birational contraction $X \dto \ti X/T$ with $\ti X/T$ an MKD fiber space followed by a birational morphism $g: \ti X \to X'/T$.
 This yields the following commutative diagram for any $t\in T$.
-By chasing the diagram, we see that the natural injective map is indeed surjective.
-This completes the proof of (4).
+By chasing the diagram and using the isomorphism $N^1(X'/T)\simeq N^1(X'_t)$ from Lemma~\ref{lem: uniform behavior in bc}~(1), we see that the natural injective map